sparkfabrik/company-playbook/content/working-at-sparkfabrik/hiring-from-abroad.md

 Same if you want to do **9.00 - 18.00** or **9.30 - 18.00** with **30mins** lunch break.

-In practice we are pretty flexible and keen to address family or personal needs, as well as matching the rhythms of your home country that may differ from italian ones.
+In practice, we are pretty flexible and keen to address family or personal needs, as well as match the rhythms of your home country that may differ from Italian ones.

 If you have special needs, please talk about them with the management in advance (HR is a good touchpoint).
 We will surely work them out as long as: